enterovirus-phylo/nextclade_d68/README.md

 ---
 ### 4. Update the `Snakefile`

-- Adjust the first 29 lines for correct file paths and parameters.
+- Adjust the workflow parameters and file paths as needed for your dataset.
 - Ensure required files are available:
   - `data/sequences.fasta`
   - `data/metadata.tsv`